Digital Maturity Framework

 Capability

-Senior digital leadership exists across the organisation with effective delivery teams.
+Senior digital leadership leads strategy across the organisation with effective delivery teams.

 Level 1